-Opening new routines for GenAI does not eliminate editorial control in our participants’ expectations.
-As P8 emphasized, even content produced in AI news zones must undergo human review, be clearly labeled as AI-generated, and be documented internally.
-However, the emergence of these formats offers a structured space to explore the creative frontier of GenAI without forcing immediate reform of core editorial systems. \textit{“In these zones,”} P8 added, \textit{“journalists and editors can be more creative in how they collaborate with GenAI, without fear of professional judgment or reputational risk.”}
+Opening new workflow for GenAI does not eliminate editorial control in our participants’ expectations.
+As \( P8_{\text{male, editor}} \) emphasized, even content produced in AI news zones could undergo human review, be clearly labeled as AI-generated, and be documented internally.
+However, the emergence of these formats offers a structured space to explore the creative frontier of GenAI without forcing immediate reform of core editorial systems. \textit{“In these zones,”} \( P8_{\text{male, editor}} \) added, \textit{“journalists and editors can be more creative in how they collaborate with GenAI, without fear of professional judgment or reputational risk.”}